-- Able to use formal expression and informal expression accordingly, respective to the situation.
+- Able to use formal expression and informal expression accordingly, corresponding to the situation.

-- Able to carry out daily routine, with fair use of public facilities and able to socialize without significant difficulty.
+- Able to carry out a daily routine, with use of public facilities and able to socialize without significant difficulty.

 - Able to understand and differentiate written language and spoken language based on their distinctive basic characteristics.

-- Able to understand and use the expressions related to social and abstract subjects relatively correctly and fluently.
+- Able to understand and use expressions related to social and abstract subjects relatively correctly and fluently

-- Able to perform linguistic function to some degree which is necessary for research and works in professional fields.
+- Able to perform the linguistic function to a certain degree which is necessary for research and work in professional fields

-- Able to understand and use the expressions related to even unfamiliar aspects of politics, economics, society, and culture.
+- Able to understand and use expressions related to even unfamiliar aspects of politics, economics, society and culture

-- Able to use the expression properly, depending on formal, informal, spoken/written context.
+- Able to use the expression properly, depending on the formal, informal, spoken/written context

-- Able to perform linguistic function necessary to the research and works in professional fields relatively correctly and fluently.
+- Able to perform linguistic function necessary to the research and work in professional fields relatively correctly and fluently

-- Able to understand and use the expressions related to even unfamiliar subjects of politics, economics, society, and culture.
+- Able to understand and use the expressions related to even unfamiliar subjects in politics, economics, society and culture

-- Able to experience no difficulty in performing the functions or conveying the meaning, although the proficiency has not reached full native speaker proficiency.
+- Able to experience no difficulty in performing the functions or conveying meaning, although proficiency has not reached full native speaker proficiency